Chevrolet Silverado 3500 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Chevrolet Silverado 3500
+A guide to repairs, service, and maintenance costs for your Chevrolet Silverado 3500

 Units with 4 wheel disk brakes may develop at situation where the park brake does not hold as it should.
 Our technicians tell us this can be caused by worn park brake shoes located inside the drum section of the rear brake disks.
 The worn shoes should be replaced and properly adjusted to correct this issue.

 Illumination of the Check Engine Light can be caused by a loose or worn gas cap.

 The daytime running lights are prone to burning out.
 Our technicians tell us that the light sockets may show signs of heat damage but usually are OK.
 Always be sure to use the correct replacement bulb for the best life expectancy.
 The new bulb recommendation for 2001-2003 models is #4114K (trade number).

 Chevrolet Silverado 3500 QuestionsIm having a problem with Rusty brake lines leaking bad is anyone else (1 answer)